darshanbagade/Stegnography/README.md

-# Steganography – Hiding Secret infortmation Into Images using LSB (Least Significant Bit) Method
+# Steganography – Hiding Secret information Into Images using LSB (Least Significant Bit) Method

 A web application to hide and reveal secret messages inside images using the Least Significant Bit (LSB) steganography technique.
 Built with Python (Flask) on the backend and HTML/CSS/JavaScript on the frontend.

 ##  Project Overview

-This project was developed as part of the IBM Edunet Foundation’s six-week Cybersecurity Internship.
-During the internship, I gained hands-on experience with cybersecurity tools and techniques, such as VeraCrypt and configuring Kali Linux for ethical hacking and system analysis.
-The core objective of this project was to build a steganography-based system that enables secure text hiding within digital images to demonstrate practical applications of data protection and confidentiality.

 This project allows users to:
 - Hide a secret text message inside an image using LSB.